guardian/source/docs/rfcs/header-component-api.md

 #### `<EditorialHeader.EditionSwitch />`

-The Editions switch dropdown menu appears to the right of the logo in the Editorial Header.
+The Editions dropdown menu appears to the right of the logo in the Editorial Header.
 It allows the user to switch the default edition of the network front that is displayed when they visit theguardian.com.

 ![Editorial header edition switch](images/header-component-api/editorial-header-edition-switch.png)